Back to Main Menu

 When finished, the knot in the belt should form a triangle with the small corner facing the right.
 Remember – we’ll help you in class.

 Always check the bulletin board in the front entrance for announcements.
-Our monthly newsletter, Hinode-News, is posted in the front reception area.
-It is also send out via e-mail every month.
+Our video newsletter, Hinode-News, is shown in the front reception area.
 Review these forms of communication for updates on training and other events hosted by Rising Sun.